The Bulgarian Legal System and Legal Research

 3.3.3.
 The Investigation Offices

-Preliminary investigation magistrates carry out preliminary investigation proceedings in the criminal cases.
-In that they cooperate with the Police (which are organized under the Ministry of the Interior) and other specialized agencies.
+Preliminary investigation magistrates carry out preliminary investigation proceedings in criminal cases.
+In that, they cooperate with the Police (which are organized under the Ministry of the Interior) and other specialized agencies.

 3.4.
 The Constitutional Court

-Among others, the Constitutional Court provides binding interpretations of the Constitution, rules on constitutionality of the laws and other acts passed by the National Assembly and the acts of the President and determines if laws and international agreements (before their ratification) are in compliance with the Constitution.
+Among others, the Constitutional Court provides binding interpretations of the Constitution, rules on the constitutionality of the laws and other acts passed by the National Assembly and the acts of the President, and determines if laws and international agreements (before their ratification) comply with the Constitution.
 The Constitutional Court consists of 12 judges.
 One-third of the constitutional judges are elected by the National Assembly, one-third are appointed by the President, and one-third are elected at a general meeting of the justices of the SCC and of the SAC.
 The judges of the Constitutional Court shall be elected or appointed for a period of nine years and shall not be eligible for re-election or re-appointment.
 The judges of the Constitutional Court shall be lawyers of high professional and moral integrity and with at least fifteen years of professional experience.
 The Constitutional Court may be approached at the initiative of at least one-fifth of the members of the National Assembly, of the President, of the Council of Ministers, of the Supreme Court of Cassation, of the Supreme Administrative Court, of the Prosecutor General.
-The Ombudsman may approach the Constitutional Court with a request for declaring as unconstitutional a law which infringes human rights and freedoms.
+The Ombudsman may approach the Constitutional Court with a request to declare unconstitutional a law that infringes human rights and freedoms.

 4. Some Other Institutions